wellingguzman/wellingguzman.com/public/about.md

+# About me

-My name is Welling Guzmán.
-I am a Software Engineer and Consultant focused on web technologies and web-related solutions for desktop and mobile applications.
+I am a software engineer and consultant focusing on web technologies and web-related solutions for applications and devices.

-I have a degree in Computer Engineering.
-Passionate about the web, building software, open source software, mentoring, teaching and _reinventing the wheel_*.
+I have a degree in Computer Engineering and I am Passionate about the web, architecturing and building software, open source, mentoring, teaching and _reinventing the wheel_*.

 ![](//wellingguzman.com/images/me.jpg)

-My area of expertise and interest are desktop, mobile and web applications, APIs, software and database architecture, administering \*nix systems and scripting.
+I am interested in micro-services, infrastructure, servers, communications between systems and solving complex problems.

-Currently working on [Directus](https://getdirectus.com).
-A open-source headless CMS & API for managing databases content.
+Currently working on [Directus](https://getdirectus.com), an open-source headless CMS & API for managing content.

 - Reach me or read even shorter (_mostly non-sense_) notes via Twitter: [@WellingGuzman](https://twitter.com/WellingGuzman)
 - Check my open-source contributions on Github: [WellingGuzman](https://github.com/WellingGuzman)